rock-learning/bolero/doc/source/contributing.rst

 No new feature must be added.

 Developers have to submit pull requests.
-Those will be reviewed by at least one other developer and merged by the maintainer.
+Those will be reviewed by at least one other developer and merged by a maintainer.
 New features must be documented and tested.
 Breaking changes must be discussed and announced in advance with deprecation warnings.